Anirudh-Ravi123/pes_asic_class/README.md

 from both the waveforms we can see conclude synthesis-simulation mismatch.

-## Labs on synth-sim mismatch for blocking statement
+## Labs on synthesis-simulation mismatch for blocking statement

 Program for logic d=(a&b)|c using blocking statement.